Top 7 Cloud Computing Security Issues

 Two –factor authentication requires a cloud user to provide two forms of identification, and without it, hackers could easily sign in again and again, something which could result in substantial data leakage.
 To fix this issue, Apple created iCloud backup alerts and expanded its two-factor authentication to additional Apple services like iCloud.
 So, next time you find it difficult to login because you have to type in so many passwords and confirm on different devices, at least smile in knowing a data breach is less likely to happen.

 According to Yvonne Li, co-founder of SurMD, a leading provider of HIPAA compliant cloud services, not only is a data breach a huge risk, but many cloud services have issues protecting data while it’s ‘in flight’ (transferring/sharing).
 This is where you need to protect yourself the most.

 “It is important to create several points of unique user identification, authentication, and automatic logoff timers.
-Data must be encrypted during transferring and later decrypted once received,” she said.
+Cloud data must be encrypted during transferring and later decrypted once received,” she said.
 “Data ‘at rest’ on servers can still be stolen and should be encrypted as well, although this can prove to be costly.
 Data at rest refers to inactive data that is stored on the cloud, on mobile devices, thumb drives, and other inactive mediums.
 This provides control over the data as well as deters data breaches.”

 So, protecting your business is simple.
 Make sure you use services that have several points of unique user identification and automatic logoff capabilities, just in case you forget.
 Make sure everything is encrypted, so even if it’s stolen, it will be useless.